All Products

 local_xml_file

-The name of the local file in which the lifecycle rules are configured.
+The local XML file containing lifecycle rules.
 Example: localfile.xml.

 • Examples